responsible-ai-collaborative/aiid/README.md

 2. [Husky](https://github.com/typicode/husky#readme) and [lint-staged](https://github.com/okonet/lint-staged) are installed and `pre-commit` hook added to check lint/prettier issues on staged files and fix them automatically before making commit.
 3. `format` and `lint` scripts can be used manually to fix style issues.

+## Front-end development

+### Tailwind CSS & Flowbite

+This project uses [Tailwind CSS](https://tailwindcss.com/) framework with its class syntax.
+More specifically, we base our components on [Flowbite React](https://flowbite-react.com/) and [Flowbite](https://flowbite.com/) which is built on top of TailwindCSS.

+### Steps for developing

+In order to keep styling consistency on the site, we follow a set of steps when developing.

+1. Build your component using [Flowbite React components](https://flowbite-react.com/)
+2. If your components is not fully contemplated by Flowbite react, check [Flowbite components](https://flowbite.com/#components) and use the provided HTML.
+3. If you need to improve styling, use only Tailwind CSS classes.

 ## Production System

 ### Netlify